|5 Oct 2018|

 The Association is custodian of a substantial archive of material and memorabilia relating to the College's history.
 Elements are displayed from time to time and access to the archive is available for research by arrangement.

 The Association has a busy schedule of events including two annual dinners, in Guernsey in the summer and in London in the autumn.
-Regular sports events include Football, Hockey and Cricket matches against the Elizabeth College teams.
+Regular sports events include Football, Hockey, Cricket and Golf matches against the Elizabeth College teams.
 The Committee also run more informal social events which are often open to partners.
 Details can be found elsewhere on this site.

-A proportion of the Fund has traditionally been used for Manchester Awards, now known as OEA Awards.
-Awards are made to deserving College pupils, usually for off-island courses and expeditions.
+OEA Awards are made to deserving College pupils, usually for off-island courses and expeditions.
 These have included RYA Advanced Sailing Courses; Outward Bound Courses; expeditions to Andorra; Zimbabwe; Malawi; Belize; Kyrgyzstan; Greenland; Queensland; Alaska; Britsh Colombia; Svalbard; Andorra; Equador; Mississippi; cricket courses to Sussex; football courses to Morecambe and Gothenburg; hockey courses in the West of England; athletic courses; fencing championships at Crystal Palace; shooting in Canada; Scout Patrol leaders courses at Lake Windermere and a Jamboree in Holland; music courses in Hungary and England; drama courses with the National Youth Theatre in London and stage lighting courses at Chichester, among myriad others.

-From time to time, the OEA has also undertaken major fund raising projects.
+From time to time, the OEA has undertaken major fundraising projects.
 In 1969 it raised funds externally for the building of the swimming pool and subsequently for the provision of solar panels to heat the pool.
 More recently, in 1989, it raised a large amount of money to fund the construction of the all-weather pitch at Foote's Lane.

 Click here to see the Rules of the Association.